artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``findingAids``

-**DACS Rule** Record information about any existing finding aids that provide information relating to the context and contents of the unit being described including any relevant information about its location or availability, and any other information necessary to assist the user in evaluating its usefulness.
+**DACS Rule**: Record information about any existing finding aids that provide information relating to the context and contents of the unit being described including any relevant information about its location or availability, and any other information necessary to assist the user in evaluating its usefulness.
 Include finding aids prepared by the creator (e.g., registers, indexes, etc.) that are part of the unit being described.
 (DACS 4.6.2)

 **EAD**